fuzzblob/YoAudio/README.md

 ### Linux & Mac OS

-to be determined (maybe let me know or submitt a pull request)
+to be determined (maybe let me know or submit a pull request)

 ## Playing a sound <a name="sound"></a>